sbfnk/rbi.helpers/cran-comments.md

 ## Static vignette
 A vignette is included, built locally using R.rsp as it depends on external software (LibBi) listed in the SystemRequirements.

+## Submission comments
+This was previously on CRAN but archived because so was a dependency (rbi).
+The dependency is no longer archived, and we're therefore asking to please bring back this package.